-

 Love and discipline are essential.
 Why do we demand so much from our own children but give without restraint to the children of the poor?
 When we do not challenge, the unspoken underlying assumption is that they are inferior, incapable of transcending the circumstances of their lives and therefore in need of our pity.

-1. Categorization
+Categorization

 Treating each person individually

-categoriesIn the past charities and churches understood that two people in exactly the same material circumstances but with different values and different lifestyles needed different treatment.
-One might benefit most from some material help and a pat on the back; the other might need spiritual challenge and a push; others, a good “kick in the rear.”
+In the past, charities and churches understood that two people in exactly the same material circumstances but with different values and different lifestyles needed different treatment.
+One might benefit most from some material help and a pat on the back; the other might need spiritual challenge and a push.
+In other cases, what is needed is a good “kick in the rear.”
 If a person just suffered the terrible loss of his home due to a tornado or a fire, you do not tell him, “Hey, be self-reliant!”
 But if one is given options for living and simply refuses to responsibly work toward the goal of a home, he must be challenged on his assumptions and does not deserve what others might deserve.
-Categorization is exactly the opposite value at the heart of the Welfare State.
+Categorization is exactly the opposite of the values at the heart of the welfare state.
 One is not entitled based simply on need.

 When we refuse to categorize, we become bureaucracies of “compassion”, channeling people through amoral lines of “help.”
 We become functionaries instead of believers offering a faithful presence among the poor.

-In the past those who were orphaned, elderly, or disabled received aid; jobless adults who were “able and willing to work” received help in finding a job.
+In the past, those who were orphaned, elderly, or disabled received aid; jobless adults who were “able and willing to work” received help in finding a job.
 Those who preferred to live on alms or were of “confirmed intemperance” were not given material assistance.
 An entitlement mentality—which is omnipresent in today’s society–is destructive to the fiber of a nation and is not the same as Christian love.
 It offers us an opportunity to feel good and “clear” our conscience, at the expense of the dignity of the poor.

 “Work tests” helped to provide relief with dignity.
 When an able-bodied man came to a homeless shelter, he often was asked to chop wood for two hours or to whitewash a building; in that way he could provide part of his own support and also help those unable to chop wood.
 The work test, along with teaching good habits and keeping away those who did not really need help, enabled charities to teach that those who were being helped could still help others.
 Today, we need to stop talking about “the poor” in abstraction and start distinguishing once again between those who truly yearn for and need help and those who just want an enabler.
 Programs have the chance to succeed only when categories are established and firmly maintained.
 Work tests can help: Why shouldn’t some homeless men clean up streets and parks and remove graffiti?
 Why can people not be asked to clean up after themselves or pay some money for what they receive?

-1. Discernment
+Discernment

 Be a good steward, give responsibly, demand responsibly

-Poverty fighters a century ago trained volunteers to leave behind a conventional–but vital– attitude toward the poor, seeing them through the comfortable haze of their own good intentions.
+Poverty fighters a century ago trained volunteers to leave behind a conventional attitude toward the poor, seeing them through the comfortable haze of their own good intentions.
 Barriers against fraud were important not only to prevent waste but to preserve morale among those who were working hard to remain independent:

 Poorly rendered charity also created uncertainty among givers as to how their contributions would be used and led to less giving over the long term.
 It was important to “reform those mild, well-meaning, tender-hearted, sweet-voiced criminals who insist upon indulging in indiscriminate charity.”
 Compassion was greatest when givers could “work with safety, confidence, and liberty.”
 Today, lack of discernment in helping poor individuals is rapidly producing an anti-compassion backlash, as the better-off—unable to distinguish between the truly needy and the grubby-grabby—give to neither.
-The proliferation of non-profits operating as micro-bureaucracies creates uncertainty regarding the effectiveness of all non-profits.
+The proliferation of nonprofits operating as micro-bureaucracies creates uncertainty regarding the effectiveness of all nonprofits.
 This helps in the expansion of government intervention to meet “unmet needs.”
 Meeting unmet needs should not be the primary purpose of charity work.
 Remember: There is a savior, and it is not you!

-1. Employment
+Employment

 Demand work!